JustinLove/ohol-map/notes.md

-- seems like end of arc cut off
 - find bottleneck - network or render?
 - becomes unusable if base layer updated in maplog updateTime
 - server url link